imzxtingi/deep-learning-challenge/README.md

-# deep-learning-challenge
+# Deep Learning

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists and images to support your answers, address the following questions:
+## Overview of Analysis
+The purpose of this analysis is to help the nonprofit foundation Alphabet Soup create a machine learning and neural network model that will accurately predict whether applicants will be successful if funded by Alphabet Soup.
+The dataset included more than 34,000 organizations that have received funding from them over the years.

+## Results
-Data Preprocessing
+* Data Preprocessing

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
-What variable(s) should be removed from the input data because they are neither targets nor features?
+    * The target column was the "IS_SUCCESSFUL" column in the dataset to determine whether the funding was used effectively and successfully.
+    * The features of the model can include name, application type, affliation, classification, use case, organization, status, income amount, special considerations, and amount asked.
+These features can be changed to optimize the predictive accuracy of the model.
+Not all features needed to be included or used.
+However, in order to optimize the model, I used all the features listed above.
+    * The features that were removed from the input data was EIN and possibly names which were both idenfitication columns.
+For the first model, both EIN and names were removed from the model.
+However, in order to optimize the model for a predictive accuracy above 75% I added back the name column to get it above 75%.

-Compiling, Training, and Evaluating the Model
+* Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?